-On January 13, 1913, women enter the state Legislature for the first time when Frances C. Axtell (1866-1953) and Nena Jolidon Croake (1865-1934) take the oath of office along with 95 male colleagues in the House of Representatives on the opening day of Washington's 13 state legislative session.
+On January 13, 1913, women enter the Washington State Legislature for the first time when Frances C. Axtell (1866-1953) and Nena Jolidon Croake (1865-1934) take the oath of office along with 95 male colleagues in the House of Representatives on the opening day of the state's 13th legislative session.
 The two women were elected in November 1912 in the first state elections after Washington women gained the right to vote in 1910.
 Axtell is a Republican representing a Whatcom County district.
 Croake, from Pierce County, is one of a large number of Progressives elected in 1912.
 Each will serve only one term, but they will be followed by increasing numbers of women in the state House and then the state Senate and eventually higher offices, including the United States Congress.

 Women in Washington Territory had briefly had the right to vote, but when Washington gained statehood in 1889, the (all male) delegates to the state constitutional convention passed the issue of woman suffrage to the all male electorate that voted on the proposed constitution and the suffrage proposal lost by a wide margin.
 However, the suffrage movement gained momentum in the early years of the twentieth century, and was boosted in Washington when in July 1909 the state's first world's fair, the Alaska-Yukon-Pacific (A-Y-P) Exposition, hosted the Annual Convention of the National American Woman Suffrage Association and celebrated Woman Suffrage Day at the fair.
 The following year, 10 years before U.S. Constitution was amended to give women the vote, the state's male voters approved a suffrage amendment to the state constitution in November 1910.